← The journal Vertical M&A Guides February 19, 2026

 Market Overview

-The CUSO (Credit Union Service Organisation) ecosystem adds another dimension.
+The CUSO (Credit Union Service Organization) ecosystem adds another dimension.
 CUSOs are cooperatively owned technology and service companies that develop solutions specifically for credit unions.
 The CUSO model has historically produced innovative, member-focused technology, but many CUSOs lack the scale to compete with larger vendors, making them attractive acquisition targets.

 The Digital Transformation Imperative